johndk/berkeley-ml-capstone/README.md

 ### Data Coverage

-The primary modeling population consists of domestic flights departing from JFK in 2019, 2023, and 2024.
-The secondary arrival population, ~~if modeled,~~ consists of domestic flights arriving at JFK during the same years.
+The modeling population consists of domestic flights departing from and arriving at JFK in 2019, 2023, and 2024.
 These years were selected to represent periods before and after the COVID-19 pandemic when the airport was operating at or near normal capacity.
 The 2019 data provides a pre-pandemic baseline, while 2023 and 2024 show flight operations after the major pandemic-related disruptions had passed.